PawseySC/docker-resbaz19/_episodes/03-sharing-files.md

 ### Directory and file defaults in Docker ###

-Try and run the following to get to know what is the starting point in the Ubuntu container and what it contains:
+Try and run the following to get to know what is the starting point in the Ubuntu container and what it contains.
+First:

 ```
 $ docker run ubuntu pwd